Carbonic anhydrase: Reaction

-Carbonic acid has a pK_{a} of around 6.36 (the exact value depends on the medium), so at pH 7 a small percentage of the bicarbonate is protonated.
+Carbonic acid has a pK_{a} of around 6.36 (the value depends on the conditions), so at pH 7 a small percentage of the bicarbonate is protonated.

 Carbonic anhydrase is one of the fastest enzymes, and its rate is typically limited by the diffusion rate of its substrates.
 Typical catalytic rates of the different forms of this enzyme ranging between 10^{4} and 10^{6} reactions per second.

 The uncatalyzed reverse reaction is relatively slow (kinetics in the 15-second range).
 This is why a carbonated drink does not instantly degas when opening the container; however, it will rapidly degas in the mouth when it comes in contact with carbonic anhydrase that is contained in saliva.

 An anhydrase is defined as an enzyme that catalyzes the removal of a water molecule from a compound, and so it is this "reverse" reaction that gives carbonic anhydrase its name, because it removes a water molecule from carbonic acid.

 In the lungs carbonic anhydrase converts bicarbonate to carbon dioxide, suited for exhalation.